ksu-cs-textbooks/cs-zero/content/x-cis115-labs/13-lists/07-summary/_index.md

 list_a.append(4)
 ```

-Items in a list can be access and updated using square brackets:
+Items in a list can be accessed and updated using square brackets:

 ```python
 list_b = [5, 3, 7]